 How this works

-DHNow aggregates potential content via RSS from our Compendium of Digital Humanities, which includes hundreds of venues where high-quality digital humanities scholarship is likely to appear, such as the personal websites of scholars, institutional sites, blogs, and other feeds—and is open for anyone to join.
+DHNow aggregates potential content via RSS from our list of subscribed feeds, which includes hundreds of venues where high-quality digital humanities scholarship is likely to appear, such as the personal websites of scholars, institutional sites, blogs, and other feeds—and is open for anyone to join.
 We also seek to discover new material by monitoring Twitter and other social media for stories discussed by the community, and by continuously scanning the broader web through generalized and specialized search engines.
 Community Editors-at-Large also directly nominate content from their own networks.

 - Next, a rotating Editor-in-Chief selects and prepares content for publication on DHNow.
 We create a brief post on DHNow, and always link back to the original content in order to direct attention and conversation to the creator.